ripzery/resume/README.md

 `apt-get install texlive-full`

-Finally, run `xelatex resume.tex`.
+Then, run `xelatex resume.tex`.

 After successful execution, you will get `resume.pdf` file at the current directory.

 ### Mac